BYUHPC/sci-comp-course/readings/julia-part-one.md

 #### Libraries
 Julia has a rich standard library installed by default.
-Handling dates and timestamps often requires other libraries like in Python ('pandas' uses 'datetime`) or R (`tidyverse` uses `lubridate`).
+Handling dates and timestamps often requires other libraries like in Python (`pandas` uses `datetime`) or R (`tidyverse` uses `lubridate`).
 Julia doesn't require installation of something like `pandas` or `tidyverse` as there are plenty of built-in libraries.
 You just need to import it at the top of your file (`using Dates`).
 The same thing applies to random numbers (`using Random`), downloads (`using Downloads`), and more.

 ## Julia is Fast